 American Modern Opera Company

-In AMOC’s inaugural season, the company starts a new Run AMOC!
-Festival at the American Repertory Theater in Cambridge, MA in December, holds its first major teaching and performance residency at Harvard University in February, and is the Artist-in-Residence at the Park Avenue Armory in the spring.
-Future engagements include multiple performances at the Metropolitan Museum of Art and a commission, composed by Aucoin and staged by Winokur, from San Francisco’s Philharmonia Baroque Orchestra & Chorale, featuring AMOC’s vocal quartet.
+In AMOC’s inaugural season, the company launched a new festival, the Run AMOC!
+Festival, at the American Repertory Theater in Cambridge, MA in December; held its first major teaching and performance residency at Harvard University in February; performed at the Big Ears Festival in Knoxville, TN, in March; and was Artist-in-Residence at Park Avenue Armory in April.
+Future engagements include performances at the Metropolitan Museum of Art (both The Met Fifth Avenue and The Met Cloisters), The Clark Art Institute, Rockport Chamber Music Festival, and a second, expanded Run AMOC!
+Festival at the American Repertory Theater, as well as commissions from the Philharmonia Baroque Orchestra and San Francisco’s ODC Theater.

 Bill Palant, Étude Arts